giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/README.md

 # Introduction

-This tutorial introduces the CSF-CUF framework through a complete structural example.

-The structure considered throughout the tutorial is a **non-prismatic T-section beam with variable material properties**.
+This tutorial introduces the CSF-CUF framework through a complete structural example: a **non-prismatic T-section beam with variable material properties**.

 The beam extends from the initial section `S0` to the final section `S1`.
+Along this direction, both the geometry and the material distribution may change continuously.

+In the example considered here:

-Along this direction, the geometry of the T-section progressively changes: both the upper flange and the web become smaller.
-At the same time, the material assigned to the web varies along the beam, while the material of the upper flange remains unchanged.
+* the upper flange and the web progressively become smaller;
+* the material assigned to the web varies along the beam;
+* the material of the upper flange remains unchanged.

-The example therefore contains, in a single model, the two features that CSF-CUF is designed to handle directly:
+The example therefore combines two features that the framework is specifically designed to handle:

-* a cross-section whose **geometry changes along the beam**;
+* **geometry varying along the beam**;
-* a material whose **properties change along the beam**.
+* **material properties varying along the beam**.

-The objective of the tutorial is to start from this physical T-shaped member and progressively build the corresponding CUF structural analysis.

-No previous knowledge of CUF is required.
+No previous knowledge of CSF or CUF is required.

-## What are CSF and CUF doing in this example?

-The beam is described using two complementary parts of the framework.
+The central idea of the framework is simple:

-**CSF (Continuous Section Field)** describes the physical member.
+**CSF describes the physical member, while CUF describes how its structural response is approximated.**

-For the T-section used in this tutorial, CSF provides:
+## CSF: the physical model

-* the geometry of the upper flange;
+**CSF (Continuous Section Field)** provides the physical description of the beam.

+For the present T-section, it defines:

-* the geometry of the web;
+* the geometry of the upper flange and web;
-* the way both parts change from `S0` to `S1`;
+* how their dimensions change from `S0` to `S1`;
 * the material associated with each part of the section;
-* the variation of the material properties along the member.
+* how those material properties vary along the member.

-At any position along the beam, CSF can therefore provide the actual physical T-section that exists at that location.
+At any position along the beam, CSF can therefore provide the actual cross-section and material properties existing at that location.

-**CUF (Carrera Unified Formulation)** uses this physical description to construct the structural approximation and solve for the displacement field.

-CUF does not contain its own copy of the T-section geometry.
-During the analysis, it obtains the current geometry and material directly from the CSF model.

-For this tutorial, the basic workflow is therefore

-**variable T-section CSF model → CUF structural model → displacement solution**

-This separation is important.

-The geometry and material variation belong to the CSF model, while CUF determines how the displacement field of that physical member is represented and solved.

-## What must be chosen for the T-section analysis?

-To perform the analysis developed in this tutorial, four main ingredients are required:

-1. a **CSF model**, describing the geometry and material of the non-prismatic T-section;
-2. a **structural problem**, describing how the T-section beam is constrained and loaded;
-3. a **CUF transverse expansion**, describing how the displacement field is represented over each T-shaped cross-section;
-4. a **longitudinal discretization**, describing how the solution is represented along the beam axis.

-These four ingredients have different roles.

-### 1. CSF physical model

-The first ingredient is the beam itself.

-In this tutorial it is defined by
+In this tutorial, the physical member is defined in

 `models/t_noprismatic_csf.yaml`

-The cross-section contains two physical polygons:

-* `top_flange`, representing the upper flange;
-* `web`, representing the vertical web.

-The dimensions of both polygons vary continuously from the initial section `S0` to the final section `S1`, producing the non-prismatic T-shaped member used throughout the tutorial.

-The material field is also defined by the same CSF model.
-The upper flange keeps the same material properties along the beam, while the material assigned to the web varies longitudinally.

-The geometry and material are therefore defined once in CSF and are subsequently reused by the structural problems and CUF cases.

-### 2. Structural problem

-Once the physical T-section has been defined, we must specify what happens to it structurally.

-The structural problem defines:

-* the applied load;
-* where that load acts on the physical member;
-* how the load varies along the beam;
-* the boundary conditions.

-This tutorial considers both **bending** and **torsion**.

-For bending, a surface traction is applied to a physical surface associated with the `web` polygon.

-For torsion, opposite loads act along trajectories obtained directly from the changing CSF geometry.

-In both cases, the structural problem operates on the same non-prismatic T-section defined by the CSF model.

-### 3. CUF transverse expansion

-The structural solution must describe displacement not only along the beam but also across the T-shaped cross-section.

-CUF represents this transverse variation using a set of mathematical functions called a **transverse expansion**.

-For example, the bending case developed in this tutorial uses the `scaled_legendre` expansion.

-The important distinction is that the CUF expansion does not define the shape of the T-section.

-The **physical T geometry comes from CSF**.

-The **CUF expansion provides the mathematical approximation used over that geometry**.

-The order of the expansion determines the richness of the transverse displacement approximation and can be changed without modifying the CSF model.

-### 4. Longitudinal discretization

-The displacement field also varies from `S0` to `S1` along the beam axis.

-This longitudinal variation is represented separately using finite elements.

-The longitudinal discretization specifies:

-* the number of longitudinal elements;
-* the polynomial order used inside those elements.

-The two approximations therefore have distinct roles:

-* the **CUF transverse expansion** represents the displacement variation over the T-section;
-* the **longitudinal finite-element discretization** represents the displacement variation along the beam.

-They can be selected independently.

-## Structural problems currently available

-The T-section examples in this tutorial use predefined structural-problem adapters supplied with the CSF-CUF framework.

-At present, the package includes several predefined static problems.
-Each one combines a particular loading pattern with the boundary conditions required for that problem.

-The currently available implementations include:

-* **surface half-wave loading** - a load applied to a selected physical surface of the member, whose intensity varies sinusoidally along the beam axis;
-* **uniform surface loading** - a load applied to a selected physical surface with constant longitudinal intensity;
-* **torsional half-wave loading** - a torsional loading whose intensity varies sinusoidally along the beam axis;
-* **uniform torsional loading** - the corresponding torsional loading with constant longitudinal intensity;
-* a predefined **bending/torsion half-wave problem** used for the original CUF validation cases.

-In this tutorial, the T-section is analysed using the half-wave surface-loading problem for bending and the half-wave torsional problem for torsion.

-These ready-to-use problems are implemented in the current problem-adapter library.

-They are supplied for convenience and do not define the limits of the formulation.
-Additional loading conditions, boundary conditions, and complete structural problems can be introduced through the same adapter architecture.

-## CUF transverse expansions currently available

-The displacement field over the T-section can also be represented using different families of transverse functions.

-The package currently provides:
+and contains two physical polygons:

+* `top_flange`;
+* `web`.

+The geometry and material are defined once in CSF and are then reused throughout the structural analysis.

+## CUF: the structural approximation

+**CUF (Carrera Unified Formulation)** uses the physical information supplied by CSF to construct and solve the structural model.

+CUF does not redefine the beam geometry.

+Instead, during the analysis it obtains the current geometry and material directly from the CSF model and uses them to evaluate the structural equations.

+Its role is to define how the displacement field is represented:

+* over the cross-section;
+* along the beam axis.

+The overall logic is therefore

+**CSF physical model → CUF approximation → structural solution**

+or, more directly:

+* **CSF answers: what beam exists here?**
+* **CUF answers: how do we approximate its displacement field?**

+## The structural problem

+Geometry and material alone do not define an analysis.

+The beam must also be given:

+* boundary conditions;
+* applied loads;
+* the physical regions on which those loads act;
+* the longitudinal variation of the loads.

+These ingredients form the **structural problem**.

+This tutorial considers two problems:

+* **bending**;
+* **torsion**.

+For bending, a surface traction acts on a physical surface associated with the `web` polygon.

+For torsion, opposite loads act along trajectories obtained from the changing CSF geometry.

+Both problems operate on the same CSF beam.

+Only the structural loading conditions change.

+The current framework already provides predefined problem adapters for several static loading cases, including:

+* surface half-wave loading;
+* uniform surface loading;
+* torsional half-wave loading;
+* uniform torsional loading;
+* the predefined bending/torsion half-wave problem used for the original CUF validation cases.

+The examples in this tutorial use the half-wave surface-loading problem for bending and the half-wave torsional problem for torsion.

+These predefined problems are provided for convenience.
+Additional loads, boundary conditions, and complete structural problems can be introduced through the same adapter architecture.

+## The CUF transverse expansion

+A beam model must represent displacement not only along the beam axis, but also over the cross-section.

+CUF represents this transverse variation through a **transverse expansion**.

+The expansion is a set of mathematical functions used to approximate the displacement field over the physical cross-section supplied by CSF.

+This distinction is fundamental:

+* **CSF defines the physical shape of the T-section;**
+* **the CUF expansion defines the mathematical approximation over that shape.**

+Changing the CUF expansion therefore does not change the geometry of the beam.

+It changes only the way the displacement field is represented.

+The order of the expansion controls the richness of this transverse approximation.

+The package currently provides several expansion families:

 * `scaled_lagrange`
 * `scaled_lagrange_q1`